flipt-io/flipt/DEVELOPMENT.md

 # Development

 The following are instructions for setting up your local machine for Flipt development.
-For info on using VSCode Remote Containers / GitHub Codespaces, see [#remote containers](#remote-containers) below.
+For info on using VSCode Remote Containers / GitHub Codespaces, see [#cdes](#cdes) below.

 ## Requirements